31 best-practice checks. Zero install on your cluster.

 Runs on cached state

-Radar's informer cache is already the source of truth for the topology and resource views.
+Radar's informer cache already powers the topology and resource views.
 The audit re-uses it.
 No extra API calls, no cluster-side scan scheduler.

 Framework-labeled findings